kumailmemon21/Kumailmemon21/README.md

 I am a recent graduate from The University of Texas at Dallas with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-My journey in Information Technology and Systems has sparked a deep interest in data analytics, AI, and ML, and I am eager to transition into these fields to drive data-driven insights and innovative solutions.

 ## Skills